joshtlalonde/SYSC3303-G27/Iteration-3/README.md

 This is the file within which the user input is stored, polled and received from the rest of the subsystems.
 Its format is primarily in a table with columns for Time, Floor, Floor button and Car button.
 These provide key information that the rest of the subsystems need to schedule and execute.

 ## Floor.java
 This file represents a floor in the building within which the elevator functions.
 The primary task for the floor is to retrieve and send data from the floor_input file to provide updates for user input and current status to the scheduler.
-The floor also has floor buttons which communicates with the scheduler to determine which floor to go to.
+For every line read from the floor_input file there is a simulated button clicked outside of the elevator.
+When this occurs the Floor sends a FloorPacket request to the scheduler to notify it that there is a person waiting on that specific floor.

+## FloorPacket.java
+This file is used as a helper class to send and receive packets between the scheduler and the floor.
+The floor needs to communicate with the scheduler that a new user has arrived.
+Therefore, the information that needs to be sent to the scheduler is the floor, destination floor, time, and direction of the request.
+The FloorPacket.java class ensures that all of that data is sent and received properly formatted to allow for easy access and manipulation of the data

 ## Scheduler.java
 The scheduler is the brain of the program.
 Its function is to take user inputs that it receives from Floor and create algorithms that the elevators will follow to satisfy the requests of users.
 A notable method that it uses for communication is get(). get() serves to take modified information based off of the input and algorithm that is being executed to be used by elevator.